-The Top 20 Vegetables with the Highest Protein to Eat on a Plant-Based Diet
+The Top 20 Vegetables With the Most Protein to Add to Your Plate

-Women should eat approximately 45 to 55 grams of protein per day, or more if you are super active, whereas men need anywhere from 55 to 75 grams.
-This daily recommendation depends on your weight and activity level, so check out your best way to calculate your needs is using this handy tool from Calculator.net.
+Women should eat approximately 45 to 55 grams of protein per day, or more if they are super active, whereas men need anywhere from 55 to 75 grams.
+This daily recommendation depends on your weight and activity level, so check out the best way to calculate your needs using this handy tool from Calculator.net.

-For how much protein you really need, the answer might surprise you, since you are likely getting more than enough, according to experts.
-Protein deficiency is rare in the US.
+The answer might surprise you for how much protein you really need, since you are likely getting more than enough, according to experts.
+Protein deficiency is rare in the U.S.

 The Top 20 Veggies with the Most Protein